YaduveerGit/Apna_cllg/README.md

 This is the demo class of git and github .
 <br>

-Create the new repo .
+Create the new repository with the apna college.